 |Price (Rs )||SS1 (units)|

-25. A firm earns a revenue of Rs 50 when the market price of a good is Rs 10.
-The market price increase to Rs 15 and the firm now earns a revenue of Rs 150.
-What is the price elasticity of the firm’s supply curve?
+25. A firm earns a revenue of Rs.
+50 when the market price of a good is Rs.
+10. The market price increase to Rs.
+15, and the firm now earns a revenue of Rs.
+150. What is the price elasticity of the firm’s supply curve?

-26. The market price of a good changes from Rs 5 to Rs 20.
-As a result, the quantity supplied by a firm increases by 15 units.
+26. The market price of a good changes from Rs.
+5 to Rs.
+20. As a result, the quantity supplied by a firm increases by 15 units.
 The price elasticity of the firm’s supply curve is 0.5.
 Find the initial and final output levels of the firm.

 - Perfect Competition – Perfect competition explains a market structure where competition is at its inordinate possible degree.
-To make it more concise, a market which displays the following characteristic features in its composition is said to show an accurate competition.
+To make it more concise, a market which displays the following characteristic features in its composition is said to show accurate competition.

-- Characteristic features of perfect competition –
+- Characteristic features of perfect competition are as follows:

-- Large number of buyers and sellers
+- A large number of buyers and sellers

 - Homogenous or equivalent product